djalilsel/insta-upload-py/README.md

-# instaAutoUpload
+# instaUploadPy

-instaAutoUpload is a Python package designed to automate video uploads to Instagram using web requests.
+instaUploadPy is a Python package designed to automate video uploads to Instagram using web requests.
 This package allows you to schedule video uploads at a specified interval, making it ideal for users who want to keep their Instagram feed updated without manual intervention.

 ## Features